All About Nepal Eye Hospital » Tripureshwor, Kathmandu

-Nepal Eye Hospital in collaboration with Operation Eyesight Universal regularly conducts cataract screening camps, free cataract surgical eye camps, and school screening programs in various parts of Nepal.
+NEH in collaboration with Operation Eyesight Universal regularly conducts cataract screening camps, free cataract surgical eye camps, and school screening programs in various parts of Nepal.
 Besides, the hospital is looking forward to enhancing relations with various national and international organizations dedicated to ophthalmic services.

 Academic Programs of Nepal Eye Hospital